noahehall/multicloud/providers/aws/services/database/neptune.md

   - burstable
   - notebook configuration: enables access to the cluster
 - high availability: can be disabled
+- Multi-AZ deployment
+  - specifying Multi-AZ when creating a DB cluster.
+  - If a DB cluster is in a single Availability Zone, you can make it a Multi-AZ DB cluster adding a Neptune replica in a different Availability Zone.
 - db instance identifier: must be unique per account per region
 - vpc, subnets, security group
 - db cluster identifier, db port (e.g. 8192), parameter group